 - Clean out your medicine cupboard regularly.
 Take unwanted and out-of-date medicines to your nearest pharmacy for proper disposal.

-- Empty containers of liquid medicines and household products should be rinsed with water before they are thrown out.
+- Rinse empty containers of liquid medicines and household products with water before throwing them out.

 - Refer to medicines by their proper names.
 They are not lollies.